google-site-verification: googleafb0e2d4513d051f.html

 wordmark logo examples

-Magazines, designer labels, and other name brands will frequently use wordmark logos.
+Magazines, designer labels, and personal brands will frequently use wordmark logos.
 If you run a business where your name is the brand, a wordmark is generally the way to go.

 3. Emblem Logos